Elvington, North Yorkshire: History

-Roger Jacques and Simone Sterne, his grandparents, controlled the manor before 1700.

 1900s onwards

 Between 1913 and 1926 Elvington was served by a passenger service on the Derwent Valley Light Railway.
 The line was open for freight traffic until 1973.

-During 1942, the airfield RAF Elvington was built; it was used in the Second World War.
+During 1942, the airfield RAF Elvington was built for use in the Second World War.
 The airfield was vacated in 1958 and by May 1986 parts of it were turned into the Yorkshire Air Museum, open to the general public.
 The airfield had the status of a relief landing ground until September 1992.
 It is now used for motorsports and an airshow.

 The village was once the home of the author and screenwriter, Hugo Charteris, who died of cancer in 1970 at his home in the village.